Those days had become history when freelance jobs were recognized as part-time jobs meant to bring a few extra bucks to your pocket.

-We already discussed the chances of gaining success in the freelancing world, being a content writer, and here, we’re going to discuss two more skills identical to content writing.
+We already discussed the chances of gaining success in the freelancing world of being a content writer, and here, we’re going to discuss two more skills identical to content writing.

-Yes, copywriting and proofreading have greater scope than you think, and these actually prove to be luxurious work than many others listed here.
-However, the words prove to be correct only if you’re equipped with the right skills.
+Yes, copywriting and proofreading have greater scope than you think, and these prove to be more luxurious work than many others listed here.
+However, the words prove correct only if you’re equipped with the right skills.

 - Your level of English language should be high.

-- An Eye For Detail to spot errors in others’ as well as your own work.
+- An Eye For Detail to spot errors in others and your work.